Master of Arts in Social and Public Policy

 |Elective 3cr||PPOL 6175 - Public Sector Decision Making 3cr|

 *Electives reflect individual interests and reinforce the focus of the degree.
-Many students choose to incorporate one of the advanced certificates into their master’s degree as a concentration area.
+Many students choose to incorporate one of the advanced certificates into their master’s degree within the general concentration area.

 The final project focuses on a topic of your interest that draws upon your prior course work and allows for a meaningful contribution to your field of study and/or practice.
 This is done through a professional project in the form of a policy memorandum.